Co2p/SonicBoom/README.md

 - [ ] effects

 ####Build
-Built using [Cordova](https://cordova.apache.org/) to run just run
+Built using [Cordova](https://cordova.apache.org/) to run just

 `cordova run <OS>`

-where <OS> is windows, osx, linux or browser
+in a terminal where <OS> is windows, osx, linux or browser